-Luke 13 reports an incident where Jesus healed a crippled woman while teaching in one of the synagogues on the Sabbath.
-She has already been ill for eighteen years.
+Luke 13 reports an incident where Jesus heals on the Sabbath; a crippled woman, while teaching in one of the synagogues.
+The woman had been ill for eighteen years.
 She did not ask to be healed.
 Jesus simply called her over and immediately healed her.

-She was overjoyed and began glorifying God, but the synagogue official became angry, and tried to chase the sick people out of the synagogue, telling them that healing is not allowed on the Sabbath.
+She was overjoyed and glorified God, but the synagogue official became angry, and chased the sick people out of the synagogue, informing them that healing is not allowed on the Sabbath.

-The religious leaders had no doubt that healing was work, but it was the traditions, disallowing anything that even remotely looked like work, that prohibited healing on the Sabbath; not the Law of Moses.
+The religious leaders were convinced that healing was work, but it was the traditions, disallowing anything that even remotely looked like work, that prohibited healing on the Sabbath; not the Law of Moses.

-In general the religious rulers were not God’s children, but used to Sabbath traditions as a tool to maintain control over the common people.
-Christ’s condemnation of the traditions through His Sabbath healing miracles therefore threatened their authority, resulting in the agitation of the religious rulers.
+The religious rulers were, in general, not God’s children, but used the traditions as a tool to maintain their authority over the common people.
+Christ’s condemnation of the traditions through His Sabbath healing miracles therefore threatened their authority, causing their anger.

-The Lord responded sharply, calling the religious leaders hypocrites, and saying that this woman was bound by Satan for eighteen long years and asking, “should she not have been released from this bond on the Sabbath day?”
+The Lord responded sharply, calling the religious leaders hypocrites.
+He mentioned that this woman was bound by Satan for eighteen long years and asked this very significant question, “should she not have been released from this bond on the Sabbath day?”

 Jesus did not contest the binding nature of the Sabbath.
-Rather, by debating with the Pharisees what is allowed on the Sabbath, He indicated that He accepted the Sabbath commandment as binding.
+Rather, by debating with the Pharisees what is allowed on the Sabbath, He confirmed the Sabbath commandment as binding.

-By asking “should she not have been released (luein) from this bond on the Sabbath day?” (v16) Jesus said that the Sabbath is the most appropriate day to free somebody.
+By asking “should she not have been released from this bond on the Sabbath day?” (v16) Jesus implied that the Sabbath is the most appropriate day for freeing people.
 This woman was freed from illness.
 This means that the Sabbath is the most appropriate day for healing.

-This gives a new meaning to the Sabbath.
-While the Law of Moses simply prohibited all work on the Sabbath, Christ indicated that the purpose of the Sabbath is to free people from the bonds of Satan.
-The seventh day remains a Sabbath, in the sense of man stop doing what he has been doing on the other six days, but Jesus presented the Sabbath as a day of activity; a day to free people from the physical, psychological and spiritual bonds of Satan.
-This gives a meaning to the Sabbath that is not found in the Ten Commandments or in the Law of Moses more generally.
+This lends new meaning to the Sabbath.
+While the Fourth Commandment simply prohibits work on the Sabbath, Christ implied that the purpose of the Sabbath is to free people from the bonds of Satan.
+Understood this way, man, on the seventh day, still ceases from whatever he has been doing on the other days, but the seventh day becomes a day of activity; a day to free people from the physical, psychological and spiritual bonds of Satan.
+This meaning of the Sabbath is not found in the Ten Commandments or in the Law of Moses.

 He was teaching in one of the synagogues on the Sabbath.